asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 As communicated during our public meetings on [2nd of February](https://www.youtube.com/watch?v=vAcTtr__CwU) or [19th of January](https://www.youtube.com/watch?v=14I-l-TCgI4), or our official [Twitter account](https://twitter.com/AsyncAPISpec/status/1351895870636220418), Fran and I treat this topic as priority number 1.

 At the moment, we are trying to figure out a governance model that:
-- is as democratic as possible,
+- is as democratic as possible
-- supports asynchronous decision-making process,
+- supports asynchronous decision-making process
 - gives power to people that "work", not companies that "pay".
-In other words, it gives equal power to both, individual and corporate contributors.
+In other words, it gives equal power to both, individual and corporate contributors

 Now we spend a lot of time reading and reaching out to similar communities that went this path and know what booby traps to avoid to stay healthy.
 We hope to share something more concrete in the next update, in March.